-To export a project:
+To export an entire project:

 - 1. Open the Instance Administration Console. - 2.
-Click the Projects button on the ribbon. - 3.
+Click the Projects link (or, the Projects button on the ribbon). - 3.
 Select the project you want to export.

 Tip: Try using the search field to find projects faster.